 Skate skis: Skate skies are primarily sized based on weight, and generally speaking, the camber, or “flex” of a skate ski should be between 100% and 130% of a skier’s body weight, with the skier’s ability and experience as contributing factors.
 As far as length, it is easiest for beginners to use skis that are head high or a little taller.
 More experienced skiers typically go with longer skis.
 Typically longer skis are faster but more difficult to control.

 Classic poles: Classic poles should come right up under your armpit for recreational and touring sking (approximately 82.5% of body height).
 For sporty skiers or racing, poles should come closer to the top of your shoulder (approximately 84% of body height).

-Skate poles: Skate poles should come up to somewhere between your chin and your nose, depending on experience level and preference.
-Most racers prefer slightly longer poles, while shorter poles are easier to work with for beginners.
+Skate poles: Skate poles should come up to somewhere between your chin and your nose, depending on preference.
+Most racers prefer slightly longer poles, while shorter poles are easier to work with for beginners but also for hillier terrain.
 Many guides say 90% of body height.

 Boots: Boots should fit snugly, but they shouldn’t be overly constricting.
 Many people use the size of their tennis shoes to pick the size of their ski boots.
 You should be able to wiggle your toes, but your heel shouldn’t slide when you walk or ski.
 Always knock your heel back before you lace up to ensure a good fit.